Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 1. Go back to the [sample application](http://localhost:8081) and generate some traffic by adding new links, voting, or just refresh the browser.

-1. Back in Grafana, in the upper-right corner, click the _time picker_, and select **Last 5 minutes**.
+1. Back in IESG, in the upper-right corner, click the _time picker_, and select **Last 5 minutes**.
 By zooming in on the last few minutes, it's easier to see when you receive new data.

 Depending on your use case, you might want to group on other labels.
 Try grouping by other labels, such as `status_code`, by changing the `by(route)` part of the query to `by(status_code)`.